OMNI-SLO-Monitoring/Prometheus-Alert-Converter/README.md

 ### Alert Rules

-The Promethues Alert Rules need to have a JSON-String as the Description.
+The Prometheus Alert Rules need to have a JSON-String as the Description.
 Example Rule:
 ```
 #Alert for CPU load being over 80% for 3 minutes